Crowmoore/WPF-Backlog/README.md

 ### Implemented

-- Registering system so that you don't "accidentally" mess with other peoples games.
+- Registering system to make you feel special and unique.
 - MySQL database to store your data.
 - Fully implemented CRUD system for data managing.
 - Graphical presentation of your game completion rates.
+(It's really there just to make you feel bad)
-- Color theme; you can select your favourite color from a huge variety of choices.
+- Color theme; you can select your favourite color (Hot Pink) from a huge variety of choices.
 - Data filtering; you can search your games by title, genre or completion status.
 - Status bar at the bottom to inform you if/when things go horribly wrong.